Photon Limited Non-Blind Deblurring Using Algorithm Unrolling: Experiments

 The results are summarized in \fref{fig:plot_levin}.
 We evaluate our method using synthetically generated noisy blurred images on 100 images from the BSDS300 dataset \cite{bsds300}, from now on referred to as \emph{BSD100}.
 We evaluate the performance on different photon levels ($\alpha = 5, 10, 20, 40$) representing various levels of degradation in terms of signal-to-noise ratio.
 We test the methods for different blur kernels - specifically 4 isotropic Gaussian kernels, 4 anisotropic Guassian kernels, and 4 motion kernels, as illustrated in \fref{fig:kernels}.
 Note that the top-left kernel's width is very small - this can be viewed as an identity operator and hence equivalent to evaluating the method's performance on denoising (as opposed to deblurring).

-We compare our method with the following deblurring methods - \textbf{RGDN} \cite{rgdn}, \textbf{PURE-LET} \cite{purelet}, \textbf{DWDN} \cite{dwdn}, and \textbf{DPIR} \cite{dpir}.
-RGDN (Recurring Gradient Descent Network) poses deblurring as a MAP estimation problem with a least squares data term.
-The corresponding optimization problem is iteratively unrolled and then trained end-to-end.
-PURE-LET (Poisson Unbiased Risk Estimate - Linear Expansion of Thresholds) proposes the solutions as a linear combination of basis function whose weights are determined by minimizing the unbiased estimate of the mean squared loss under given noise conditions.
-DWDN (Deep Wiener Deconvolution Network) performs deconvolution of the image in a learned feature space using Wiener filtering and predicts the image from the deconvolved features.
-DPIR (Deep Plug-and-Play Image Restoration) uses a pre-trained denoiser in a half-quadratic splitting scheme.

-We compare our approach with the above methods because they are relatively recent and have demonstrated an ability to deblur under heavy noise.
+As described in the previous subsection, we compare our method with the following deblurring methods - \textbf{RGDN}, \textbf{PURE-LET}, \textbf{DWDN}, and \textbf{DPIR}.
+Different features of the abovementioned deconvolution approaches have been summarized in Table \ref{tab:methods} for reader’s convenience.
 For the sake of a fair comparison, the end-to-end trainable methods RGDN and DWDN were retrained using the same procedure as that of our method.

 In addition to the BSD100 dataset, we also evaluated these methods on the blurring dataset provided in Levin et. al \cite{levin}.
 This dataset contains a set of 32 blurred images generated by blurring 4 different clean images by 8 different motion kernels.
 We synthetically corrupt the blurred images with Poisson noise at different illumination levels.